jhnwnstd/wiktionary-audio-extension-chrome/README.md

 2. Choose **Original** or **Convert** in the extension popup.
 3. Use the on-page “Audio Files” panel to **Download** items or **Download All**.
 4. Minimize/restore the panel with the −/+ control.

+## How it works

+1. The content script discovers audio via the MediaWiki REST API, with the Action API as a fallback.
+2. For conversion, an **offscreen document** loads **FFmpeg.wasm (single-thread core)** and performs the transcode.
+3. The service worker saves the result to your **Downloads** folder.

+Everything runs locally.
+FFmpeg is vendored with the extension.

+## Supported formats

+* Detects by MIME first, then extension.
+Works with **OGG/Opus, MP3, WAV, WebM, AAC/MP4, FLAC** and more.
+* Output (Convert mode): **WAV (PCM 16-bit, mono, 48 kHz)**.

 ## Files of interest